 For easier access, links to specific series in the guide are provided below.
-The guide in its entirety will eventually be provided but is currently unavailable due to processing.
 Some reports have been made available via the Harrison "Buzz" Price Digital Collection.

 Series 1 holds reports that contain feasibility studies, research reports, and other studies created by HPC or other collected companies.
 Reports are in order by number, given by Price.
 Reports by HPC are numbered 1-900; other firms collected reports number over 1000.
 Some reports have a number and letter code, while others only have a number.
 The finding aid describes each report by client, project class, title, date, author, and if it was a Disney Project.